 - Using methodology or systems inaccessible had the employee not worked there

-You can see why a noncompete agreement might be necessary to prevent a former (perhaps disgruntled) employee from taking steps to compete with her or his former boss.
+You can see why a non-compete agreement might be necessary to prevent a former (perhaps disgruntled) employee from taking steps to compete with her or his former employer.
 Given the former employee’s awareness of the prior employer’s strengths and weaknesses, the relocated employee, if not limited by a noncompete agreement, might be able to take unfair advantage, jeopardizing the success, or even the very existence, of the former business.

 The Other Side of the Controversy